-Living Trusts are legal entities that hold your property while you are alive and contain instructions for distributing that property after you pass.
-Living Trusts do not have to go through the time consuming and expensive process of probate.
-With a Living Trust, the trustee simply transfers the trust assets according to your instructions, without the supervision of the court in a probate proceeding.
-Living Trusts require slightly more work to set up.
-However, once the initial set up is taken care of, a Living Trust is easy to maintain.
+Revocable Living Trusts are legal entities that hold your property while you are alive and contain instructions for distributing that property after you pass.
+Revocable Living Trusts do not have to go through the time consuming and expensive process of probate.
+With a Revocable Living Trust, the trustee transfers the trust assets to your beneficiaries according to your instructions, without the supervision of the Court.
+Revocable Living Trusts require slightly more work to set up.
+However, once the initial set up is taken care of, a Revocable Living Trust is easy to maintain.

-Living Trusts are a good option for families who have accumulated assets – such as a home – that they want to protect.
-They also allow families to set up a timeline for when children receive their inheritance – for example, a thoughtful trust will give children a chance to “practice” managing a portion of their inheritance with the security of knowing that a levelheaded trustee is keeping the remainder of the inheritance secure.
+Revocable Living Trusts are a good option for families who have accumulated assets – such as a home – that they want to protect and for parents with children who are not ready to manage an inheritance.
+A Revocable Living Trust allow families to decide at what age their children should receive control over their inheritance.
+For example, a thoughtful trust will give children a chance to “practice” managing a portion of their inheritance with the security of knowing that a level-headed trustee, chosen by you, is keeping the remainder of the inheritance secure.

-Want more information on Living Trusts?
-Click here to read my blog post on the importance of including a Children's Trust in your estate plan if you have minor children, or if you are leaving money to someone else's children, and here for a blog post discussing why Living Trusts aren't just for the very rich.
+Want more information on Revocable Living Trusts?
+Click here to read our blog post on the importance of including a Children's Trust in your estate plan if you have minor children, or if you are leaving money to someone else's children, and here for a blog post discussing why Revocable Living Trusts aren't just for the very rich.

 Ready to Get Started on Your Estate Plan?